CRO services | 8 MIN READ

 Before beginning your CRO campaign, one of the most important things to note is that there’s no definitive list of elements that should or should not be tested.
-The testing plan created for your own website must therefore be unique: it will depend on where the key issues have been found across your site and the impact they have on visitor pathways through it.
-The issues (and solutions) you find are likely to fall into one of two categories:
+The testing plan created for your website must therefore be unique: it will depend on where the key issues have been found across your site and their impact on visitor pathways through it.
+The problems (and solutions) you find are likely to fall into one of two categories:

 1. Removal of blockers – removal of an issue that is preventing a user from converting.
 For example:

 - Prices that are too high

 - Messaging or other elements that might cause you to distrust a site, such as bad reviews or visible source code on your site

 - Limited checkout options